novika-lang/novika/README.md

 I would say Novika is an interesting experiment and a great personal project.
 Perhaps the language will grow into something bigger a few years from now.
 Most likely, however, it'll die.
 Maintaining a full-featured programming language in the 21st century is hard ­— there's just so much it must be able to do!
 Maintaining an innovative one — that's a thousand times harder.

+## An objective evaluation

+TL; DR: Novika is a great language for quickly *prototyping* things.

+In fact, most of interpreted languages are.

+1. When I say "prototyping", I mean the "shut up" kind of prototyping, when you're so angry you just don't want the language to complain!
+An unused variable, something that needs to be an object rather than a method to work properly, wrong types — you don't care (all caps!), and Novika understands.

+2. This comes at a cost.
+For one, performance is not that great — ­and in Novika, it is terrible, much worse than even in Python or MRI.
+This is mainly due to my naïve code but also due to the fact that the language wasn't *designed* for performance — it was designed for seamless reflectivity and quick prototyping.

+3. In the land of interpreted languages, errors are a terrible and soul-devouring beast which you truly don't want to encounter.
+In Novika, anything can just `'"helpful" explanation' die` and explode your whole program — at runtime, of course!
+And hope it at least says something useful.

+4. Moderately sized projects become harder to maintain in the refactoring and bug-fixing sense.
+There are no automated tools to help you with anything except for search & replace — and your brain designing things right the first time, of course, which for most programmers (including myself) is almost never the case.

+5. Novika is one of the few high-level languages which allow self-modification, and there are even multiple flavors of it.
+I won't list them here because if this wall of text didn't kill you yet, then it sure will would these flavors be here.
+Novika is extremely hard to optimize: while in other languages there is at least a clear-ish flow of control, in Novika, there isn't, for any piece of code can change its meaning at any point in time.

+6. If you're still here, the best thing about Novika is that it's not PHP, Perl, or JavaScript when it comes to types.
+Things rarely take an argument of more than one type.
+No implicit conversion is ever done (as far as I remember!)

+7. I like criticizing my projects, but remember to make your own judgement as well.
+After all, there are Python-people, Perl-people, Red-people, Scheme-people and even Forth-people — all sorts of weird people :) So why not Novika-people?
+Maybe you're one of them.

 ## Examples

 1. Hello World: